Harnessing third-parties for value creation has been saved

-Learning to recognize, anticipate, and manage extended enterprise risk can help dramatically reduce exposure.
+Learning to recognise, anticipate, and manage extended enterprise risk can help dramatically reduce exposure.
 It can also lead to business improvements that can drive value creation.

 How can you accelerate your EERM program?
-And how can EERM help your organization improve financial performance, reduce regulator and stakeholder scrutiny, enhance brand and reputation, and optimize margins and cost control?
+And how can EERM help your organisation improve financial performance, reduce regulator and stakeholder scrutiny, enhance brand and reputation, and optimise margins and cost control?
 Continue to read below to find out how risk powers performance.

 Why should you implement or accelerate your EERM program as soon as possible?

 Many factors motivate companies to implement or accelerate an EERM program.
 But they come down to profitability, exposure, and cost.
 There’s a real need to focus on EERM now because of the rapid increase in the number of connections beyond the walls of your organisation—and beyond the walls of your business partners.
 Historically, third-parties were relegated to less critical functions or considered risks outside your control.
 Today, the role of third-parties in core functions that sit close to strategy and value creation is on the rise.
 Adding to this complexity is an ever-growing global organisational footprint for many enterprises that have branches or representatives on multiple continents.

 Third-parties, themselves, are subject to the same trends.
 That means your enterprise may be dependent on widely dispersed fourth or even fifth-parties.
 Risk is no longer a concern solely with respect to the third-parties you’re directly doing business with.
 It’s also a concern with respect to your third-parties’ suppliers and partners.
 That translates into a startling level of global complexity that’s beyond the scope of much risk management thinking.